K0l4s/castify/README.md

   Build Connections: Follow your favorite creators, interact with their content, and join discussions to share your thoughts.
   Empower Creators: Podcasters can easily publish episodes, grow their audience, and receive real-time feedback.
   Seamless Listening Experience: Enjoy high-quality streaming, curated playlists, and personalized recommendations.
-  Blankcil isn’t just about consuming content – it’s about creating meaningful conversations and building a community around the stories that inspire us.
+  Castify isn’t just about consuming content – it’s about creating meaningful conversations and building a community around the stories that inspire us.
 ### II.
 Collobration
 #### 1. Table of members
 |**ID**|**Fullname**|**Role**|**Contact**|